 - All Wi-Fi routers have a limit on the total number of devices that can be connected to Wi-Fi at the same time.
 Refer to your router’s manual for its limit.
 If you have a lot of devices on your network, you can try disconnecting a few to check if your Nest product is able to connect to your network.

-- If you’re trying to connect a Google Nest Protect, make sure your router supports IPv6.
+- If you want to connect a Google Nest Protect, make sure your router supports IPv6.
 Your Nest Protect uses an IPv6 address to communicate and set up connections with other Nest Protects.

 Occasionally, you may need to add a Wi-Fi access point to extend the range of your Wi-Fi network so your Nest products can connect to the internet.

-It is recommended to use a range extender from the same manufacturer as your router.
+It's recommended to use a range extender from the same manufacturer as your router.
 Generally speaking, products from the same brand will work better together.
-If you can’t use the same brand, contact the manufacturer for recommended extender settings that will work with your router.

-Set the new access point to work in bridge mode.
-Aside from that, the basic settings such as password and encryption should be same as your existing router.
+- Set the new access point to work in bridge mode.
+Aside from that, the basic settings such as password and encryption should be the same as your existing router.

 2. Download the manual for your router

-Because each router is different, you’ll need to refer to your router’s manual or contact your internet service provider to learn how to change its settings.
+Refer to your router’s manual or contact your ISP to learn how to change its settings.
 You can usually download the manual from the manufacturer’s website.
 There may be several versions of each router, so be sure you’re downloading the manual that matches your router’s model number.